rithwikraman/DS4002-Project1/README.md

 # DS4002-Project1

 ## Software and Platform
-* Python-based Jupyter notebook
+* Development was performed in a Python-based Jupyter notebook
-* These are the individual packages installed
+* The following Python packages imported
+  * Pandas
+  * Matplotlib
+  * Seaborn
+  * NumPy
-  * testing
+  * Scikit-Learn
 * Platform was the Google Colab Runtime Environment

 ## Documentation